Vladislav-Fedurkin/rsschool-cv/cv.md

 #### Experience
 - **01.08.2020-current time**

     - I started learning the HTML, CSS, JS, Git programming language in September.
 No experience in production.
+#### Education
+- **Belarusian National Technical University**
+    - Theoretical mechanics and mechatronics
+- **English A2**